beaugunderson/projects/README.md

 ### TODO

+- Modify node-helmsman so that it doesn't require all files (and add ability to specify description, etc. from the helmsman object); this will be a large speed increase
+- Be as `git`-like as possible when the concepts are similar/the same to prevent having to learn a new way of doing things
+- Shell functions (pcd <project>, for example, will change the directory to a project's directory)
-- Flesh out the query API (by number of issues, by last update, by dirty status)
+- Flesh out the query API (by number of issues, by last update, by dirty status, by number of collaborators, number of npm stars, number of packages used, etc.)
 - Open a browser on Windows, Linux (just uses OS X `open` right now)
 - A web API and examples of what you'd do with it
+- Add GET/POST/DELETE/PUT to the web API and add the concept of a master repository?
 - More well-defined attributes
 - Think more about efficiency
 - Get more people to write commands